Business Litigation in Fort Lauderdale and South Florida

 Generally speaking, yes.
 Mandatory jurisdiction and venue clauses are common; and, in arm’s-length commercial relationships, they are typically going to be enforceable.
 However, once again, there are limits.
 For example, if a court lacks jurisdiction over a particular dispute, a mandatory jurisdiction clause cannot override the legal restrictions on judicial power.
 Depending upon the issues and facts involved, it may also be the case that it is both parties’ best interests to negotiate an alternate venue from what they previously selected.
 These clauses are often not as straightforward as they seem, and businesses facing litigation should be sure to explore their options with an experienced Fort Lauderdale business litigation lawyer.

-Q: What is required to prove trademark, copyright or patent infringement?
+What will my Fort Lauderdale business litigation attorney need to prove for trademark, copyright or patent infringement?

 Trademarks, copyrights and patents are different forms of intellectual property, and each has its own standard for infringement.
 For example, in the case of trademark infringement, the primary question is whether one company’s use of a trademark creates a “likelihood of confusion” with another company’s pre-existing trademark rights.
 Each of the federal circuits has its own list of factors for assessing likelihood of confusion, and different factors can be weighted differently depending upon the unique facts and circumstances involved.